 A Proportional, Integral, Derivative controller is used to further correct the error that lies in the drift calculation between the reference matrix and the rotational matrix.
 PID controllers utilize three different terms to try to adjust for errors that are present in sensor measurements.[9]
 The proportional term is essentially a gain, correcting the output in proportion to the error value.
 A constant is used to tune the proportional that is multiplied by the error value.
 The integral term is used to decrease the rise time for the system response.
 The error signal is integrated and multiplied by a tuning constant.
 The final term is the derivative term that compensates for the overshoot that is caused by the proportional term.
 This term is also multiplied by a tuning constant.
-All of the tuning constants Kp, Ki, and Kd have several ways to realize the appropriate values for optimal system response.
-The method that will be selected initially will be derived through testing.
-Other methods will be explored during this phase.
+All of the tuning constants Kp, Ki, and Kd were tuned manually during testing.

 Stabilization